FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 Views can also be individually styled using their reference id as specified in the UI schema.
-This is done by a hash followed by the id, with labels having \"-label\" appended:
+This is done by a hash followed by the id, with labels having "-label" appended: